 Have reason to think you might have roof rats or other types of rodents in your home?
-Check out our latest infographic to learn more about the best ways to deal with a rodent infestation.
-Then, call us for a free pest inspection here in Phoenix and Casa Grande.
+Don't wait; call Arizona's Best Choice Pest & Termite Services at (480) 418-3068 for a free pest inspection in Mesa, Phoenix, Casa Grande, or nearby.

 The key to preventing rats from moving in is to deny them shelter and sustenance.
 Let’s review how you can go about making your home an undesirable place for rats to live.

 Rats are hardy survivors who can eat just about anything to survive.
 This has allowed them to cohabitate alongside humans for thousands of years.
 Completely denying rats access to food is difficult.
 However, that doesn’t mean you have to make it easy for them, either.
 There are two common sources of food here in the Valley that these rodents just love:

 - Fallen citrus fruit: Here in the Valley, we’re famous for our backyard citrus trees that flourish due to our warm climate.
 Yet, fallen citrus is a highly nutritious and appealing food for rats.